Streamline Builds with Android Manifest Placeholders

-The variables are defined in key-value pairs and can be used for various purposes such as specifying custom configuration for your Manifest, managing configuration specific to build variant and more.
+The variables are defined in key-value pairs and can be used for various purposes, such as specifying custom configurations for your Manifest, managing configurations specific to build variants, and more.

 In this article, you will learn how to make use of Android Manifest placeholders to supercharge your Android app development.